Would you like to learn more about the brain and its connection to mental health?

-Adopted by Girl Scouts of the USA and other organizations around the globe, this program educates about the brain and its influence on thoughts, feelings, and behavior which creates awareness and understanding of mental health, leading to changed perceptions about seeking help when needed.
+Adopted by Girl Scouts of the USA and other organizations around the globe, this program educates about the brain and its influence on thoughts, feelings, and behavior, which creates awareness and understanding of mental health.
+When we empower people with knowledge, we also break down the stigma, which leads to changed perceptions and being better equipped to reach out for help if needed.
+The support of mental health concerns before damaging impacts to the brain, stability, relationships, and self-worth occur, can be life changing.

 Girl Scout, Matisse Picket, earned the IBPF Mental Health Awareness Patch